 Moving overseas with a HECS debt

-Q. Do I have to pay my HECS debt if I move overseas?
+Q. Do you have to pay HECS if you move overseas?

-The rules changed in the 2017 year.
-Your non-resident foreign income (which includes your overseas salary) still isn’t taxable – but it counts in working out your “World-wide income for calculation of overseas levy”.
-Therefore if you total income is above the HELP threshold then you have to repay your HECS.
+The rules changed in 2017.
+Your non-resident foreign income (which includes your overseas salary) still isn’t taxable but it counts in working out your “worldwide income for calculation of overseas levy”.
+Therefore if your total income is above the HELP threshold then you have to repay your ATO HECS overseas.